-State of California Signed by: Cary McGagin, Captain Department of California Highway Patrol Commander, San Diego Area Subject: Project SCH# 20050911105, Draft Environmental Ir npact Report, Airport Master Plan, San Diego International Airport Comment: 1 Subject: Duties of Ground Transportation Response Connection Office within the Groentity are described reference incorporat requesting that you Highway Patrol as a the foregoing, we re ropose to "Establish a Construction Coordination bund Transportation Department."
-The duties of this in Attachment A, attached hereto and by this ted herein as though fully set forth.
-We are specifically incorporate notification to the California requirement of the duties of that entity.
-In light of quest that you keep our office informed of those affect the roadways under our jurisdiction.
+State of California Signed by: Cary McGagin, Captain Commander, San Diego Area Department of California Highway Patrol Subject: Project SCH# 20050911105, Draft Environmental In mpact Report, Airport Master Plan, San Diego International Airport Comment: 1 Subject: Duties of Ground Transportation Response Connection In your report you propose to "Establish a Construction Coordination Office within the Ground Transportation Department."
+The duties of this entity are described in Attachment A, attached hereto and by this reference incorporated herein as though fully set forth.
+We are requesting that you specifically incorporate notification to the California Highway Patrol as a requirement of the duties of that entity.
+In light of the foregoing, we request that you keep our office informed of those activities which will affect the roadways under our jurisdiction.
 Comment noted.
 The SDCRAA will incorporate in the files in the Construction Coordination Office, notify the California Highway Patrol as needed and keep the Department of California Highway Patrol informed about activities that will potentially affect roadways under the Department's jurisdiction.

-DEPARTMENT OF TRANSPORTATION

-DIVISION OF AERONAUTICS - M.S.#40 1120 N STREET P. O. BOX 942873 SACRAMENTO, CA 94273-0001 PHONE (916) 654-4959 FAX (916) 653-9531 TTY (916) 651-6827
+DEPARTMENT OF TRANSPORTATION DIVISION OF AERONAUTICS - M.S.#40 1120 N STREET P. O. BOX 942873 SACRAMENTO, CA 94273-0001 PHONE (916) 654-4959 FAX (916) 653-9531